jklappenbach/cajeta/cmake/README.md

 # set variable pointing to the antlr tool that supports C++
 # this is not required if the jar file can be found under PATH environment
 set(ANTLR_EXECUTABLE /home/user/antlr-4.9.3-complete.jar)
-# add macros to generate ANTLR Cpp code from grammar
+# add macros to codegen ANTLR Cpp code from grammar
 find_package(ANTLR REQUIRED)

 # Call macro to add lexer and grammar to your build dependencies.